Siuhnexus/EndlessNight/README.md

 - Balance certain boons (e. g.
 Chant offered by Chaos) for endless runs
 - Increase amount of hex upgrades to benefit more from Paths of Stars in endless runs
-- Put endless runs into the pitch-black stone and add different configurations (only one route, stronger enemy scaling, etc.)
+- Add different configurations/difficulties (increasing fear, enemy scaling etc.)

 ## I found a bug or my game crashed, what do I do?
 Please create an issue ([click here](https://github.com/Siuhnexus/EndlessNight/issues/new)) with the following details: